gokcehan/lf/SECURITY.md

 # Verifying Releases

-Release binaries are signed using [sigstore cosign](https://github.com/sigstore/cosign) with keyless signing.
+Release artifacts are signed using [sigstore cosign](https://github.com/sigstore/cosign) with keyless signing.
-Each signing event is recorded in the [Rekor](https://rekor.sigstore.dev) transparency log, providing a public auditable record that the binary was built by the official GitHub Actions release workflow.
+Each signing event is recorded in the [Rekor](https://rekor.sigstore.dev) transparency log, providing a public auditable record that the artifacts were built by the official GitHub Actions release workflow.

+A single signature is produced over `sha256sums.txt`, which lists the SHA-256 of every release archive.
+Verifying the signature on `sha256sums.txt` and then verifying each archive against `sha256sums.txt` gives the same end-to-end guarantee as a per-archive signature.

 ## Verify a download